r3ply/r3ply/site/content/docs/overview.md

 In other words, **a signet can only be used by the site it was issued to, along with the server that issued it**.

-If the key envelope can successfully recomputed, however, then the key is recovered from the remaining 16 bytes and then used sign the underlying data with [HMAC-SHA256 ↗](https://en.wikipedia.org/wiki/HMAC).
-This is how the emails of commenters of are _pseudo-anonymized_.
+If the key envelope can successfully be recomputed, however, then the key is recovered from the remaining 16 bytes and used to sign the underlying data with [HMAC-SHA256 ↗](https://en.wikipedia.org/wiki/HMAC).
+This is how the emails of commenters of are _anonymized_, i.e. how their `pseuodonym` is generated.

 ### Encryption

 r3ply also does some encryption.
-In addition to signing emails for anonymization, they are also encrypted.
-This produces an opaque `token` comes with every email comment.
+In addition to signing email addresses for anonymization, they are also encrypted.
+This produces an opaque `token` that comes with every email comment.
 Email addresses are padded with null bytes to conceal the length of the original email.
 For example:

 ```
 "token": "kktE_W_Nlh95kjQpAbbcDkpOPtTjh8SRJNAdulGWav5Nv0zJNUABG91PMIeTo8K6PyMXkHp8iJsxuR-Qg0rFwKLk3LmZt0NTJ1SNUOLL8-0k0Ik-bNSBWCnH_lRCkWFc7LRpTfPNurZ7ncifRVFGbqgKrFoLhvwGSujQivorr9tNKq_r7C2aTyb-ECmTWJdgWVHaD4lwetqv0tU-tueGkBlbTHWlAR6JUX2UwOrQrTSgzx6Ft3-hb4Q9esLhlN1ffUK43Ov0E8dhGReH-Uy1fj2k_EzyOwLLfZ771mkfC4dMsjPl0jMZTSjDQqP-tK3hiA5xJsC6Aa00S04ZFVXBIZVNHEgds4AbcfUhpZqwOfBLfCXey4scQBW5DZFGkF3Km3_gaBJUYKTaYoYLN71Xd5rjELcpahwzvxUurUoNYQn-D6zt_U-Fbt4SeoA9370ivV1U0HeY6w-5YWrk"
 ```

 Currently encryption is done mostly for the purpose of future proofing.
-It will allow things like key rotations to be done more easily.
-For this reason, it's advised to store the `token` alongside the comment even if you don't use it.
+It will allow things like key rotations to be done more easily. **For this reason, it's advised to store the author `token` alongside the comment even if you don't use it**.
 Otherwise the data would be lost forever, which might be fine for some people.

 A 32-byte AES-256 symmetric key is used for encryption.

-(_In the future encryption may be used more to allow sites to store secrets in public that r3ply can use_)
+(_In the future encryption may be used more to allow sites to store secrets in public that r3ply can use._)

 ### Moderation

 r3ply handles _receiving_ and _transforming_ comments according to site configs, however moderation channels are responsible for ultimately getting the comments to the sites.
 They can effectively be thought of as a handoff.
 There is a [section](/todo) in the config documentation where moderation channels are discussed more thoroughly.

 Conceptually though moderation channels can be thought of as destinations for comments.
 For the purpose of flexibility r3ply allows you to [_fan-out_](<https://en.wikipedia.org/wiki/Fan-out_(software)>) a comment to multiple moderation channels.
-This could be useful for example to open a pull request with the [GitHub Moderation Channel](/todo) and then to send the comment to a [Webhook Moderation Channel](/todo) for delivering a slack notification.
+This could be used, for example, to open a pull request with the [GitHub Moderation Channel](/todo) and then to send the comment to a [Webhook Moderation Channel](/todo) for delivering a slack notification.

 Each moderation channel allows you to specify an [allow list](/todo), granting certain senders to bypass moderation.
 [Block lists](/todo) are also possible but they are handled further upstream the comment pipeline, in the `[comments.email]` config section.